Liberia

-Liberia is a West African nation originally founded by freed slaves from the American South between 1820 and 1865.
+Liberia is a West African nation founded by formerly enslaved people from the American South between 1820 and 1865.
 President James Monroe’s administration furnished the funds for the freedmen and is honored by Liberia’s capital city: Monrovia.
-Liberia is unique among African nations in that a colonial government has never controlled it.
+Liberia is unique among African nations because a colonial government has never controlled it.

 Liberia Resources